Is Task-Specific Training Necessary for Anomaly Detection?: Experiments and Analysis

 \subsection{Standard Multi-class Anomaly Detection.}

-We benchmark RAD against a broad set of state-of-the-art multi-class anomaly detection (MUAD) baselines under the standard MUAD setting~\cite{guo2025dinomaly}, including reconstruction-based methods RD4AD~\cite{deng2022anomaly}, UniAD~\cite{you2022unified}, DiAD~\cite{he2024diffusion}, MambaAD~\cite{he2024mambaad}, Dinomaly~\cite{guo2025dinomaly}, OmiAD~\cite{fengomiad}, as well as embedding-based approaches SimpleNet~\cite{liu2023simplenet} and DeSTSeg~\cite{zhang2023destseg}.
+We benchmark RAD against a broad set of state-of-the-art multi-class anomaly detection (MUAD) baselines under the standard MUAD setting~\cite{guo2025dinomaly}, including reconstruction-based methods RD4AD~\cite{deng2022anomaly}, UniAD~\cite{you2022unified}, DiAD~\cite{he2024diffusion}, MambaAD~\cite{he2024mambaad}, Dinomaly~\cite{guo2025dinomaly}, OmiAD~\cite{fengomiad}, as well as embedding-based approaches SimpleNet~\cite{liu2023simplenet}, DeSTSeg~\cite{zhang2023destseg} and GeneralAD~\cite{strater2024generalad}.
 As summarized in Table~\ref{tab:muad_results}, RAD achieves state-of-the-art performance across all three benchmarks, with particularly strong gains on pixel-level localization.
 On the most widely used MVTec-AD, RAD delivers its main improvements on localization, outperforming the previous best (Dinomaly) by \textbf{6.3$\uparrow$/2.1$\uparrow$} on \textbf{P-AP/P-$F_1$-max}, while remaining on par with the strongest baselines at the image level.
 On VisA, RAD achieves the best pixel-level performance, outperforming the strongest baseline (Dinomaly) by \textbf{2.1$\uparrow$/1.8$\uparrow$} on \textbf{P-AP/P-$F_1$-max}, while remaining competitive at the image level.
 On the most challenging multi-view Real-IAD, RAD further extends these gains, achieving \textbf{1.9$\uparrow$/1.3$\uparrow$/0.2$\uparrow$} improvements on image-level metrics and \textbf{0.2$\uparrow$/10.9$\uparrow$/7.1$\uparrow$/2.2$\uparrow$} on pixel-level metrics.
-Notably, we observe a clear trend that RAD’s margins grow as the anomaly-free-set to test-set ratio decreases (2.1 on MVTec-AD, 4.0 on VisA, and 0.29 on Real-IAD), with the largest gains appearing in the most data-scarce setting, highlighting strong data efficiency and small-sample robustness.
+We provide a same-backbone comparison with Dinomaly in Appendix Sec.~\ref{sec:same-backbone} to further separate the contribution of retrieval from backbone strength.
 Per-class performances and qualitative visualizations are presented in Appendix Sec.~\ref{sec:pre-category} and Sec.~\ref{sec:visualization}.